My Best Tips for Organizing and Saving Space in an RV Kitchen

 Tip #4: Use countertops for adding RV kitchen storage.

-Here's a neat idea that one of my blog subscribers sent to me in an email.
-It's a nail polish rack, which she keeps on her counter, held in place by clear Command hooks.
-The bottom was originally rounded, her husband used a grinding wheel to make it flat across the bottom, but if you're like me and have no way of cutting metal, you could get a rectangle shaped one instead.
-I'm sure these could also be secured in place with a bit of my trusty friend, acrylic mounting tape.
+Here’s a neat idea that one of my blog subscribers sent to me in an email.
+It’s a nail polish rack, which she keeps on her counter, held in place by clear Command hooks

 Nail polish rack used as spice storage shelf in an RV kitchen